-Inclusive practices are a necessary part of the recruitment process, and as an employer you legally must abide by the Equality Act 2010.
-But diversity and inclusion also have great benefits for your company – increasing retention rates for your employees, improving company culture, and improving your business reputation.
+Inclusive practices are an important part of recruitment.
+As an employer, you must follow the Equality Act 2010 by law.
+But diversity and inclusion also benefit your company.
+They can raise employee retention, improve company culture, and strengthen your business reputation.

 What is inclusive recruitment?

-Inclusive recruitment involves ensuring your recruitment process does not discriminate based on protected characteristics, and aims to create a company culture that reflects the diversity of the general population.
+Inclusive recruitment means your hiring process should not discriminate against protected characteristics.
+It also aims to build a company culture that reflects the diversity of the general population.

 The protected characteristics, as outlined in the Equality Act 2010, are: